FortiGate

 Description

-This article is aimed at providing some technical tips for using and configuring Remote Link Monitoring in combination with a FGCP HA cluster.
+This article describes how to use and configure Remote Link Monitoring in combination with an FGCP HA cluster.

-Like Link Monitoring can be combined with a FGCP cluster in order to detect a local link failure and thus ensure the high availability of a cluster.
+Link Monitoring can be combined with an FGCP cluster in order to detect a local link failure and thus ensure the high availability of a cluster.

 Solution